Bidyadhar2004/backbase-example/README.md

 - **Get Account**: Retrieve account details by account number or name.
 - **Get All Accounts**: List all accounts with pagination support.

+Note: Above REST end points are secured.
+So, accessing end points User needs to be authenticated first.
+For this have provided below additional endpoints , user has to log-in first and then access above end points.

+- **Login User** :  User should login by provided JWT token.
+- **Log out USer**: User should log out after complete their operation.

 ## Getting Started

 ### Prerequisites